-Malaysia names and launches second Littoral Combat Ship
+Malaysia Launches Third Littoral Combat Ship

 The Royal Malaysian Navy’s second Littoral Combat Ship (LCS) was officially named Raja Muda Nala and launched on July 3 during ceremony at Lumut Naval